TheVladimirPopa/MolSim/README.md

 * _(optional)_ a simulationType (containing either Cuboids or Spheres)
 * a containerType, describing the strategy used (either LinkedCell for the linkedCells algorithm or VectorContainer for DirectSum)
+    * For parallelization the options `none`,`Locks`, `ColouringSingle` and `ColouringMultiple` are supported
 * when using the linkedCellsContainer cellSize and boundaries have to be specified
 * a thermostat with the appropriate parameters (initialTemp, targetTemp, maxChangeTemp, periodLength, dimension)
+    * If you don't have limitations for the maxChangeTemp use a negative value for it to deactivate this limitaion
+    * If you want to deactivate the thermostat completely, use periodLength 0
 * an input file (by default checkpoint.txt, in order to perform checkpointing)

 The following is an example of how an XML input file (e.g. for cuboid in the file ```./input/input_xml_example```: